MCLDG-zz/fabric-on-eks/remote-org/README.md

 * Edit the file `./remote-org/step3-create-channel-config.sh`, and add the new org and domain to the two ENV variables at the top of the file
 * Run the script `./remote-org/step3-create-channel-config.sh`.

+### Step 4 - Sign channel config created in step 3
+On the EC2 instance in the existing Fabric network, i.e. where the orderer is running.

+* Run the script `./remote-org/step4-sign-channel-config.sh`.

+You may need to run this against multiple organisations, depending on how your Fabric network is structured.
+The channel config must be signed by the orgs specified in the channel update policy.

+### Step 5 - Update channel config created in step 3
+On the EC2 instance in the existing Fabric network, i.e. where the orderer is running.

+* Run the script `./remote-org/step5-update-channel-config.sh`.

+This updates the channel with the new channel config.

 ### Step 6 - Start the new peer
 On the EC2 instance in the new org.